multiscalesim/mlmultisim.github.io/content/post/20-12-02-ICML-best-paper/index.md

   focal_point: 'top'
 ---

-Dr. Aditya Dilip Lele and Noor Aldin start working as a part of the Multi-scale Simulation research group at Rowan University.
+Dr. Aditya Dilip Lele and Noor Aldin start working as a part of the Multi-scale Simulation research group at Rowan University in the Dept. of Mechanical Engineering.

 <!--more-->